PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 Function Parameters
 ^^^^^^^^^^^^^^^^^^^
-The `parameters <Component_Parameters>` attribute of a Component contains a list all of its parameters.
+The `parameters <Component_Parameters>` attribute of a Component contains a list of all of its parameters.
 It is important here to recognize the difference between the parameters of a Component and those of its `function
 <Component_Function>`.
 In the examples above, `value <Component_Value>` is a parameter of the ``output`` and
 ``decision`` Mechanisms themselves.
 However, each of those Mechanisms also has a `function <Mechanism_Base .function>`; and, since those are PsyNeuLink `Functions <Function>` which are also Compoments, those too have parameters.
 For example, the ``output`` Mechanism was assigned the `Logistic` `Function`, which has a `gain
 <Logistic.gain>` and a `bias <Logistic.bias>` parameter (as well as others).
 The parameters of a Component's
 `function <Component_Function>` can also be accessed using dot notation, by referencing the function in the specification.
-For example, the current value of the `gain <Logistic.gain>` parameter of the ``output``\'s Logistc Function can be accessed in either of the following ways::
+For example, the current value of the `gain <Logistic.gain>` parameter of the ``output``\'s Logistic Function can be accessed in either of the following ways::

     >>> output.function.gain